avalon60/ctk_theme_builder/docs/UserGuide-2.0.md

 *A thank-you to my ever patient, ever loving, beautiful wife, who has let me hide in my office and beaver away at this project, for many an hour.*

 ### A Bit of History
 In case you are wondering, "so where is CTk Theme Builder version 1.0?", well it was never made public.
 CTk Theme Builder, started with very humble beginnings.
 In fact it started with a crude CustomTkinter program which was used to display the results of theme file modifications, performed using a Vim editor (yes I use Vim - sue me ;o).
 Features were added and added, and well, the project grew legs and became a bit of an obsession.
 Version 1.0 was based on CustomTkinter 4, which had a radically different JSON format for the theme files.
 So when Tom decided to release v5 with a drastically different format, I decided to take a break and let things with the new version, bed in.
 Anyway, although the initial CTk Theme Builder was functional, it was never as polished as I would have liked.
-The v5 format was actually a game changer - much improved and more object oriented, although it did present some non-trivial re-engineering, but finally, here we are.
+The v5 format was actually a game changer - much improved and more object oriented, although it did present some non-trivial re-engineering challenges, but finally, here we are.

+### CustomTkinter Version
+Version 2.0 of CTk Theme Builder was designed around CustomeTkinter 5.1.3.
+Any behaviours / features described herein, are based upon this version.
+When you install CTk Theme Builder, it will install library modules into a virtual environment.
+Included in this will be CustomTkinter 5.1.3.
+If you upgrade the installed CustomTkinter version, this may have unpredictable results.

 ### Primary Windows
 There are two main windows, the *Control Panel* and the *Preview Panel*.
 There are a sections in the guide, which cover these panels as well as other dialogues.